MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 * Meaning: a short description
 * Format Reference: pointer to specification text

-Apart from the initial contents, the SvcParamKey name MUST NOT start with "key".
+The characters in the registered Name MUST be lower-case alphanumeric or "-" ({{presentation}}) and it MUST NOT start with "key".

 Entries in this registry are subject to a First Come First Served registration policy ({{!RFC8126}}, Section 4.6).
 The Format Reference MUST specify